JaredCorduan/JaredCorduan.github.io/posts/2025-01-16--balanced-and-odd.md

 \\[\\mathsf{DEX} = 3+5+4 =12\\]

-## Step 4: add four to the remaining faces
+## Step 4: sum the remaining faces, plus 4

+Two faces haven't been used yet: the back of die 1 and the front of die 4.
+Sum these two faces, then add 4 (chosen because the average d6 roll is 3½).

 <font size="20">
 <table align="center">